Antonio D'souza

 Types of data

 Data is often used to represent concepts, objects & systems in the real world.
 Computers represent everything (i.e. both data and instructions) as sequences of bits (short for binary digit), whose values (like a toggle switch) can be either on or off; we use off to represent 0 and on to represent 1.
-We can group these bits into larger and more complex structures to represent anything we want them to.
+We can group these bits into larger and more complex structures to represent anything else.

 The easiest things to represent are dichotomies (e.g. true/false, yes/no, up/down, north/south, etc.) because it takes only a single bit to represent them.
 We call these booleans (in honour of George Boole, a British Mathematician & Philosopher).